dev-ay/LiveProject/README.md

   * Users can create temporary schedules to substitute long-term schedules
   * Users can view their pay over flexible windows of time
   * Users can message other users
-  * Implement a visual calendar system
+  * Implements a visual calendar system
-  * Implement user authentification
+  * Implements user authentification
   * Various other features
   * See [Technologies Used](#Technologies-Used)